Beat the Heat at Philly’s Spraygrounds: Where to Find Cool Fun Around the City

 For when you want to cool down without taking a swim, Venice Island features a riverside spray garden.
 This spray park contributes to our green environment by watering the trees and plant trenches around the facility.
 There is a quiet mediation sitting area located at the base of the spray garden that overlooks both the canal and Schuylkill River.

 From your neighborhood sprinklers to destination spraygrounds, the city offers many ways to beat the heat.
-If you’re feeling more adventurous, there are plenty of water activities to enjoy, such as boating and fishing.
+If you’re feeling more adventurous, take a peak at our guide to other city water activities, and make the most of the long summer days!

-Lead photograph by M. Fischetti for Visit Philadelphia.
-This article was updated by Eliana Martel.
+Lead photograph courtesy of M. Fischetti for Visit Philadelphia.